rickosborne/cascades/md/01-0-1-cruising-altitude.md

 Until then, have a drink, get some sleep, and we'll handle the rest."

 I hadn't even unbuckled my seat belt before I heard the next _ding!_, this one in a different tone and accompanied by a small blue light on a panel on the starboard galley wall.
 I stowed my thick textbook in its usual place, wedged into the jump seat's recessed alcove as I closed it.
+We're not technically supposed to do that, but everyone does.
 I double-checked that my face was on before I peeked around the corner and scanned for a matching blue light above the passengers.
 A few rows back from the smoking section: 18E.
 No one in the area looked frantic, so I made a mental note to follow up after my service prep.